Yokel Chords: Plot

 Marge oversleeps, forcing Homer to make the children's lunch for the day, but he gives Lisa a drawing of a sandwich and gives Bart some of Grampa's medication.
 Without any food, Bart scares the students with a story about a cannibal cafeteria worker named Dark Stanley.
 At lunchtime, Bart pretends to be killed by Dark Stanley, leading all the students to run away while he eats their lunches.
-Bart is sent to a psychiatrist as punishment.

 Groundskeeper Willie fetches the students and brings back seven other children belonging to Cletus.
 Principal Skinner tells Superintendent Chalmers that the kids have been refused education in fear that they will lower test averages and cost the school federal funding.
-Lisa overhears them while reporting for the school newspaper, so they try to think of a way to stop her from reporting it.

-They appoint Lisa to tutor the Spuckler children.
-Her initial efforts are unsuccessful, so she takes the children to downtown Springfield to introduce them to the culture of the world.
-However, her plans are diverted when Krusty sees the kids singing.
+Lisa overhears them and threatens to report them to the school newspaper, so to stop her, Chalmers and Skinner appoint Lisa to tutor the Spuckler children.
+She takes the children to downtown Springfield to introduce them to the culture of the world, but her plans are diverted when Krusty sees the kids singing.
 He decides to use them as a musical act for his show and offers them a contract, which Cletus signs immediately.
+Lisa, however, is worried that Krusty and Cletus are exploiting the children, particularly as their constant work leaves them with no time for their studies.
+Lisa tells Brandine, who is fighting as a soldier in Iraq, who returns to Springfield and confronts Cletus and Krusty.
+Krusty argues that Cletus signed a contract, but Brandine says only the children who cannot perform well are his.
+The children thank Lisa for rescuing them, and Cletus and Brandine take them home.

-Lisa, however, is worried that Krusty and Cletus are exploiting the children.
-Meanwhile, Bart must spend five sessions with Dr. Swanson.
-Bart is dismissive, so she lets Bart play a violent video game with her while she secretly records his reactions while playing.
+Meanwhile, as punishment for the cafeteria prank, Bart must spend five sessions with psychiatrist Dr. Swanson.
+Bart is dismissive, so she lets Bart play violent video games while she secretly records his reactions while playing.
 They develop a bond, which gets Bart to have a breakthrough about Homer's alcoholism and other matters.
 When his sessions end, Bart becomes sad.

-A worried Marge uses money she had been saving to get Bart one more session with Dr. Swanson.
+A worried Marge uses money she had been saving to get Bart one more session with Swanson.
 Bart uses the session to realize that he misbehaves so his parents will focus on him instead of fighting with each other.
-Happy with his mental state, Bart leaves the session early, which makes Dr. Swanson sad, so she goes to see her own psychiatrist.
-Meanwhile, because the Spuckler children spend so much time working, they have no time for their studies.
-Lisa tells Brandine, who is fighting as a soldier in Iraq, to come home.
-She tells Cletus to stop exploiting the children.
-Krusty argues that Cletus signed a contract, but Brandine says only the children who cannot perform well are his.
-The children thank Lisa, and Cletus and Brandine take them home.
+Happy with his mental state, Bart leaves the session early, which makes Swanson sad, so she goes to see her own psychiatrist.
+It is then revealed that Dark Stanley is in fact real, and had killed Swanson's son.